 It was a typical morning.
 The guys came in, grabbed their gear, and headed out to the jobsite.
 There were jokes as they put on their vests and hard hats.
 Same as everyday.
 But what happened this day, wasn’t funny.

 Mike Rousselle, a sub foreman, was working on a high voltage line.
 He climbed up a pole and in a matter of seconds, he was hit with fourteen thousand volts.
 After a long electrical arc, encompassed in flames, he fell unconscious.
 The guys with him on site, with no choice but to watch the incident unfold, eventually had the chance to rescue him from that pole.
-The ordeal cost Mike months in the hospital, his arm, and could have cost him his life.
+Mike months in the hospital, his arm, and could have cost him his life.

 Mike is a survivor, but the company he worked for went through a difficult time both personally and professionally.
 Arctic Arrowline Group co-owner Mike Honeyman had spent months developing his Occupational Safety and Health Administration (OSHA) program.
 He was exceptionally proud of his work, but unfortunately, the book was where it started and ended.
 After the accident, Arctic Arrowline Group went through a rigorous review process that revealed the truth behind a “good” safety program.